 Let’s start out with the most fun part about Jimi Suomi, his name.
 Suomi is the Finnish word for Finland, so technically, his name is Jimi Finland.
 That’s at least a solid 8/10 on the hockey name rater, and fans will certainly run with that one.
 He’s from Espoo, Finland, and played with the local Blues club for his entire career up until this season.
 Suomi now plays for Jokerit in Helsinki, and he’s looked fantastic through their first four games of the season.
 He’s a left-shot defenseman who’s also played a fair bit of forward, listed at 5’9 and 152 pounds on EP.
 His official club team website has him listed at closer to 5’8 and 147 pounds, but I think that’s outdated, as he doesn’t look nearly that small.
 I’ve been high on Suomi for a while now, and I believe he’s got all the tools to be an impact defenseman, even if the size never comes.

 Suomi’s skating ability is the first thing that pops out when watching him.
 He’s quick, agile, and fantastic on his edges, with the escapability of a playmaking winger.
 On retrievals, he can make it seem like he’s going one way, then cut back in the other direction, leaving forecheckers in the dust.
 He’s light on his feet, and his near perfect linear crossovers are a big part of his solid transition game.
-While there are some technical flaws in his straight line stride (such as a slight kick and not a full leg extension), everything else is above average.
+While there are some small technical flaws in his straight line stride (such as a slight kick and not a full leg extension), everything else near perfect.